seamjason/FleetManagement/README.md

 ## Running the application

 * Start the API by clicking the `> https` button on the toolbar.
 This should open a browser and display the Swagger docs for the API.
+Note that Visual Studio will likely prompt you to trust and install the self-signed certificate.

 * Open the `UI/index.html` file in a browser, from the local file system.
 This contains only client-side code, so no server is necessary.